ccy05327/Sleep-Data-Visualization/README.md

-# SDV aka Sleep Data Visualization
+# SDV aka Sleep Data Visualization v2

-## Introduction
+## Description

 This is a personal project I first started at the end of 2020, at that point I only know a little bit of JavaScript (p5js specifically, with 3-month learning), but I was desperate to find a sleep data visualization tool.
 I cannot find any existing apps out there to do this, so I thought... why not try it myself with p5.js?